Kenton County School District

 Ft.
 Wright, Kentucky

-Kenton County School District (KCSD) educates more than 14,000 students across 1.7 million square feet of space.
-The district continues to make great strides in energy efficiency through committing to ongoing energy management, investing in energy-efficient new construction, involving students in energy efficiency initiatives, and adopting new technology.
-The district’s program is so successful that school districts from across Kentucky, Ohio, Tennessee, and North Carolina have modeled their own energy programs after it, and many have adopted its E=WISE2 student program.
-KCSD is receiving ENERGY STAR recognition for its significant commitment to building and operating energy-efficient schools and for using ENERGY STAR tools and resources as a central component of its energy program.
-Key accomplishments include:
+Kenton County School District (KCSD) educates more than 14,000 students across more than 2 million square feet of space.
+The district continues to make great strides in energy efficiency through its commitment to ongoing energy management, investing in energy efficient new construction, involving students in energy efficiency initiatives, and adopting new technology.
+KCSD is receiving ENERGY STAR® Partner of the Year—Sustained Excellence recognition for its significant commitment to building and operating energy efficient schools, and for using ENERGY STAR tools and resources as a central component of its energy program.
+Key 2016 accomplishments include:

-- Saving more than $1 million in avoided costs in the past 12-month performance period, and incorporating ENERGY STAR best practices into the district’s behavioral management program.
+- Realizing more than $1.4 million in avoided energy costs, and more than $9.8 million since 2005 by incorporating ENERGY STAR best practices into the district’s behavioral management program.

-- Promoting the district’s participation with the ENERGY STAR program on the district’s website, in presentations, at luncheons, and in published materials.
+- Promoting participation with the ENERGY STAR program on the district’s website, in presentations, at luncheons, and in published materials.